 Each state and territory government levies payroll tax, which varies across each state and territory subject to differing exemptions and rates.
-For example, in New South Wales, from 1 July 2020 to 30 June 2021, payroll tax is imposed at the rate of 4.85% of taxable wages, with an annual tax-exempt threshold of \$1,200,000.
+For example, in New South Wales, from 1 July 2022, payroll tax is imposed at the rate of 5.45% of taxable wages above the annual tax-exempt threshold of \$1,200,000.